anima-wg/brski-cloud/anima-brski-cloud.md

 Additionally, certain Pledge types might never attempt to discover a Local Domain Registrar and might automatically bootstrap against a Cloud Registrar.

 The details of the URI are Manufacturer specific.
+If the Pledge fails to connect to the Cloud Registrar for any reason, it should consider that this is a bootstrapping failure, and indicate this.

 ### Pledge - Cloud Registrar TLS Establishment Details